The New Territory Magazine Team

 Creative Director, Project Director

 Katie Young Foster is the creative director and project manager of The New Territory magazine.
 Since joining the team in 2018 as a fellowship recipient (and later literature editor), her role has expanded to include layout, design, editorial coordination and art procurement.
 She grew up in the Sandhills of Nebraska on the Niobrara River, where her family ranches.
 She graduated with a degree in English and Graphic Design from Creighton University in Omaha, Nebraska, after which she pursued an M.F.A. in creative writing from Vanderbilt University.
 She is passionate about nurturing and showcasing regional artistic talent, especially those artists and photographers hailing from rural locales and those with a commitment to living and working in the lower Midwest.
-She currently lives, writes and teaches in south central Iowa, where she also has a nascent interest in agroforestry on her partner’s family homestead.
+She currently lives in south central Iowa.

 Andy Oler portrait in plaid